210: LIFE OR DEATH? THE HARROWING TALE OF MY DELICATE SPRING REPLACEMENT SURGERY

 There was only one way I could be saved; one procedure, that if successful, would allow me to continue my quest of visiting Presidential sites.
 I needed Spring Replacement Surgery, which was a very delicate procedure never performed on a bobble head before.
 The biggest question I had was: “Where would we find a new spring that would fit around my neck; would be the perfect length; and would allow my head to once again bobble?”
 The answer, from my photographer/surgeon, was simple: “From another bobble head.”

 For that to happen, however, we needed a donor.
 We needed a bobble head who would volunteer to sacrifice their life so I could live on.
 I didn’t think that was too much to ask for.
 When I looked at Tom’s Presidential bobble head collection on May 21st, the day after we returned home from our trip, I didn’t see any of those guys raising their hands to be asked first.
-Even my “evil twin”, a “second-edition” Royal Bobble Thomas Jefferson who was painted differently than me, just shook his head no when I looked him in the eyes.
+Even my “evil twin”, a “second edition” Royal Bobble Thomas Jefferson who was painted differently than me, just shook his head no when I looked him in the eyes.
 He would’ve been the logical choice; there was no doubt his spring would’ve been very compatible.

 As I began to panic, Tom laughed and told me not to worry – he had the solution.
 My photographer said none of the bobble heads in his collection needed to volunteer because he had actually taken the donor with us on our last trip.
 At that moment, he removed Abraham Lincoln from his larger secondary camera bag; and I could see that poor bobble head was in bad shape.
 It turned out Tom had accidentally dropped Lincoln in February, just moments after he recorded an episode of our show ‘Hail to the Chief’ at GBS Studios.
 Both of Abe’s legs were broken and had separated from his base when he hit the hard floor.
 “The Great Emancipator” could no longer stand on his own.
 I also learned that my photographer had secretly taken Abe on our trip to Washington D.C. where he planned a “burial at sea”.
 That’s right, Tom wanted to ceremoniously drop Lincoln from the Arlington Memorial Bridge into the Potomac River not too far behind the Lincoln Memorial.
 There, the Abraham Lincoln bobble head would rest for eternity.